Get Student Loan Debt Help

 Be careful.
 They may offer to extend the time frame or put your loan in 'forbearance'.
 Both options will increase the total amount of interest that you'll pay.
 Find out how the amount you owe will be affected by either choice before you make any changes.
 You don't want to make a bad situation worse.

 Much as we love do-it-yourself projects, sometimes it's wise to call in a professional.
-We have working arrangements with two organizations that we know and trust.
+We have working arrangements with three organizations that we know and trust.

 The first is Student Loan Counselors.org.
 When you contact them you'll be interviewed by someone trained in helping you reduce your student loan burden.
 Although the organization is young, we've known and worked with the people responsible for it for over 15 years.